gundlachanakya/loan-recovery-analytics-system/README.md

 Loan Recovery Analytics System
 📌 Project Overview

 This project focuses on optimizing vehicle loan recovery operations using Data Analytics and Machine Learning techniques.
-The study was conducted for S.A.
-Associates, a vehicle loan recovery agency based in Siddipet, Telangana.
+The study was conducted for a rvehicle loan recovery agency.

 The project analyzes real-world loan recovery data to identify patterns affecting recovery success, improve operational efficiency, and support data-driven decision-making.